LakshanChinthaka/backend-royal-lms-system/README.md

 ### Used Technology -  Spring boot | React | MySQL | Firebase | AWS RDS & EC2 | TailwindCSS

-Welcome to our GitHub repository!
-This educational management system enables students to upload and download assignment files, assigns subjects to courses, and allows flexible student enrollment.
-The database handles various entity relationships, and SQL native queries facilitate data retrieval.
-Custom exceptions enhance system reliability, and Map Struct streamlines entity-DTO mapping.
-The use of reusable code reduces duplication, and ResponseEntity ensures standardized user responses.
-Swagger 2 is integrated for easy API interaction, and CRUD operations are implemented for students, courses, assignments, subjects, and addresses.
-Explore our repository for more details!
+This project is a comprehensive web application built using Spring Boot, React, and various technologies to provide a robust platform for managing student data, assignments, and educational resources.
+Here's a brief overview of the key features:

 ## Features Used Technology
-1. Spring Boot JWT is used for security (Role - Student and Admin)
+    **Authentication and Security: Utilizes Spring Boot JWT for secure role-based authentication (Role - Student and Admin).
-2. Firebase is used to store assignment files and profile pictures
+    File and Image Storage: Firebase integration for storing assignment files and profile pictures.
-3. The back-end is deployed in AWS EC2 and the database is deployed in AWS RDS
+    Scalable Deployment: Backend deployed on AWS EC2, with the database on AWS RDS, ensuring scalability and reliability.
-4. There are Entities like Student, Course, Batch, Account Assignment, Address, School, Subject, Qualification and also have CRUD operation.
+    Entity Management: CRUD operations for entities like Student, Course, Batch, etc.
-5. Can assign subjects to courses and after registering students, can enroll in courses and batches
+    Course Enrollment: Allows assigning subjects to courses and enrolling students in courses and batches.
-6. There are facilities to send email
+    Email Integration: Facility to send emails integrated within the system.
-7. Pie, Bar, Line chart is used to display assignment, student and system data
+    Data Visualization: Utilizes Pie, Bar, and Line charts to visualize assignment, student, and system data.
-8. Admin Dashboard total student, subject, school, assignment as well as pass rate has been displayed in real time
-9. Total 400,404,500 error count and 200 HTTP request count has been tracked by spring boot actuator.
-10. Spring boot actuator has been used for measure CPU, RAM and server and database status of the system.
-11. Custom exception has been used to handle exception
-12. SQL native query is used
+    Admin Dashboard: Real-time display of total students, subjects, schools, assignments, and pass rates.
+    Monitoring and Metrics: Tracks HTTP request count, error count, CPU, RAM, and database status using Spring Boot Actuator.
+    Exception Handling: Custom exception handling for better error management.
-13. Pagination used to improve the API
+    Performance Optimization: Implements pagination to improve API performance.
-14. Axios uses for API data fetch, adept at managing state in React with useState, useEffect, and Context
-14. Axios uses for API data fetch, adept at managing state in React with useState, useEffect, and Context
+    Frontend Interaction: Axios for API data fetch, with state management in React using useState, useEffect, and Context.
-15. All interfaces are responsive
-16. All interfaces are responsive
+    Responsive Design: All interfaces are designed to be responsive for optimal viewing across devices.
-17. and more....

 ## Database diagram
 ![@localhost](https://github.com/LakshanChinthaka/backend-royal-lms-system/assets/115285758/189ab9f8-103f-4d34-bea0-66b69000d305)